 Through continuous improvement, Google regularly adds new productivity features and functionality to G Suite.

 Unless noted, all of the functionality below is included with G Suite at no extra cost.
-Google packs a lot of business value into G Suite beyond email, word processing, spreadsheets and presentations.
-Continue reading 25 Ways To Accelerate Your Business With G Suite
+Google packs a lot of business value into G Suite beyond email, documents, spreadsheets and presentations.
+Here are 25 ways your business can use G Suite to increase productivity.
+Continue reading 25 Ways G Suite Can Increase Business Productivity

 For salespeople who regularly send out long form proposals that contain pricing tables, there has always been a conundrum.